 Eco-Friendly Materials and Practices

 Middle Eastern shipyards are increasingly turning to eco-friendly materials in their operations.
-For instance, many are experimenting with alternatives to traditional steel that offer reduced environmental impact.
+For instance, many are experimenting with alternatives to traditional steel with reduced environmental impact.
 Using sustainable materials in shipbuilding is becoming a key focus area, as it aligns with global environmental goals.
 Some shipyards are even adopting biodegradable lubricants and paints to further reduce harm to the marine ecosystem.

 Reducing Emissions in Maritime Operations